 Public health professionals are urging everyone to get the vaccine this year, because flu season comes at a time when COVID-19 cases are still raging.

-If you’re pregnant, ask your doctor for a flu shot to protect you and your baby.
+If you’re pregnant, ask your doctor about getting the flu vaccine to protect you and your baby.

 And speaking of pregnancy, think about getting a measles, mumps, and rubella (MMR) vaccine before you get pregnant.
 Dr. Gaines says, “if a woman contracts any of these during her pregnancy, it could have detrimental effects on the health of that pregnancy.”